Helping Seniors Make Better-Informed Medicare Decisions

 Isle of Palms Beach Parking

 The beachfront Isle of Palms County Park offers great parking, snack bars, restrooms, and beach access.
-Admission prices vary depending on the season but car prices do not exceed $15 during the week, and $20 on Saturday.
+Admission prices vary depending on the season, but car prices do not exceed $15 during the week, and $25 on weekends.
 If Saturday is your only option for travel, you’ll want to get an early start.
 The County Park lot will fill up, I promise.
 I’m speaking from experience.

 Parking on the street is an option, but the spaces are limited on the weekends.
 There are electronic pay-boxes along the sidewalk, so make sure to have a card handy (it’s inexpensive).
 We lucked out with a spot on the street directly in front of beach access with a clean bathhouse.